If you’re already a Hitchhiker, log in to access this content.

 How to Create a Custom Entity Type

-Navigate to Account Settings > Manage Entity Types.
+Navigate to Knowledge Graph > Configuration.
 As covered in the last unit, this is your control center screen for Entity Types.
 If you ever want to view, configure, or add types, this is where you should go.

-Click the Add Custom Entity Type button at the top right of the screen.
+Click on the Add Custom Entity Type button at the top right of the screen.

 Enter the basic details of the type.